 Exxon Mobil Corp.
-(XOM) shareholders again rejected a proposal to split the chairman and chief executive officer roles amid increasing investor scrutiny of board accountability in the energy industry.
+(XOM:US) shareholders again rejected a proposal to split the chairman and chief executive officer roles amid increasing investor scrutiny of board accountability in the energy industry.

 Sixty-five percent of votes opposed the separation, down from 69 percent last year, according to a tally announced at the company’s annual meeting in Dallas today.
 This was the 11th consecutive year in which the shareholder resolution failed.
 Rex Tillerson has served in both roles for the Irving, Texas-based company since January 2006.